 Private tokens were also struck starting in 1860 and circulated widely until the end of the century.

-Very well struck and lustrous with quite a bit of mint red!
+CAC.
+Sharply struck and lustrous with a nice blend of mint red and soft brown.